Gamer239/CustomizableFacePlate/README.md

 CustomizableFacePlate
 =====================
+This Customizable face plate allows you to design and create face plates for input/output systems on the fly.
+It can leverage thingiverse at http://www.thingiverse.com/thing:537409.
+Otherwise you can open and customize with openscad.

 This FacePlate is based on works from another repository.

 Openscad string library
 by roipoussiere, published Dec 13, 2013